foxhound87/mobx-react-form/docs/form/form-initialization.md

 ## Second Constructor Argument

-The second argument is an object which expects the following properties:
+The second argument represents the form plugins and options.

+Provide an object which expects the following properties:

 | Property | Description | Help |
 |---|---|---|